Azure/Azure-Sentinel/Parsers/ASimAuditEvent/ARM/ASimAuditEventAzureAdminActivity/README.md

-# Microsoft SharePoint ASIM AuditEvent Normalization Parser
+# Microsoft Azure ASIM AuditEvent Normalization Parser

-ARM template for ASIM AuditEvent schema parser for Microsoft SharePoint.
+ARM template for ASIM AuditEvent schema parser for Microsoft Azure.

 This ASIM parser supports normalizing Azure administrative activity in the AzureActivity table to the ASIM Audit Event schema.